ShreyaThapa/v2-ach-api-docs/source/includes/_accounts.md

 An `Account` represents an Access API partner Dwolla account that was established on dwolla.com.

-### Migrating Dwolla user Accounts to Access API Customers
+### Migrating Transfer user Accounts to Access API Customers
 Dwolla offers a seamless process for migrating existing Transfer user Accounts managed via OAuth on your platform to Access API [Customers](#customers).
 The user Account will maintain existing functionality on dwolla.com and will act as a separate Access API Customer upon completion of the migration.
 To learn more about upgrading to the Access API, please [contact Sales](https://www.dwolla.com/contact?b=apidocs).

 ### Account links